kubernetes-hy/kubernetes-hy.github.io/pages/part4/part4.md

 This in mind we can design our first application that uses messages for communication.

-We have a data set of 100 000 json objects that we need to do some heavy processing on and then save the processed data.
+We have a data set of 100 000 JSON objects that we need to do some heavy processing on and then save the processed data.
 Unfortunately processing a single json object takes so long that processing all of the data would require hours of work.
 To solve this I've split the application into smaller services that we can scale individually.

-The application is in 3 parts, for simplification the saving to database and fetching from external API are omitted:
+The application is in 3 parts, for simplification the saving to a database and fetching from external API are omitted:

 - Fetcher, which fetches unprocessed data and passes it to NATS.
 - Mapper, which processes the data from NATS and after processing sends it back to NATS.